mszarvas/mszarvas.github.io/index.md

 This link generated the website template: https://github.com/fastai/fast_template/generate

-Howard, Jeremy.
-Deep Learning for Coders with fastai and PyTorch .
-O'Reilly Media.
-Kindle Edition.

 This file: `index.md`

 Can edit in-place via the pencil icon near the top right.